SteveThePug/memory-palace-frontend/README.md

 - `posts`: Manages the state of blog posts.
 - `users`: Handles user-related state.
 - `comments`: Manages the state of comments.
-- `token`: Handles authentication tokens.
+- `token`: Handles authentication token and logged in user.

 Each slice has its own reducer and actions defined in separate files within the `src/store/slices` directory.

 ## Setup and Installation

 1. Clone the repository.
-2. Run `npm install` to install dependencies.
+2. Run `npm install` or `deno install` to install dependencies.
-3. Use `npm run dev` to start the development server.
+3. Use `npm run dev` or `deno task dev` to start the development server.

 ## Development

 This project uses Vite for fast development and building.

-Key scripts:
+Using npm:
 - `npm run dev`: Start the development server.
 - `npm run build`: Build for production.
 - `npm run lint`: Run ESLint.
 - `npm run preview`: Preview the production build.

+Using deno:
+- `deno task dev`: Start the development server.
+- `deno task build`: Build for production.
+- `deno task lint`: Run ESLint.
+- `deno task preview`: Preview the production build.

 ## ESLint Configuration